Is an electrical installation certificate a legal requirement?

-Last updated: March 2024 | 3 min read
+Last updated: November 2024 | 3 min read

 What is an electrical installation certificate and why is it required?

-Electrical installation certificates serve as formal records, documenting that electrical installations in a property align with UK national safety standards.
-These documents are typically issued following electrical work, ensuring the safety of the installation.
+Electrical installation certificates serve as formal records, documenting that electrical installations in a property comply with the UK's national safety standards.

-They confirm that the electrical work meets the required standards and has been inspected by a qualified and competent person.
 The certificate includes details about the electrical work, such as the nature and extent of the installation, tests carried out, and the results.
 Electrical installation certificates are not just paperwork; they are assurances of safety and compliance.

 The legal basis for electrical installation certificates in the UK